5 Stay Interview Questions to Boost Employee Retention Now

 - Separate stay interviews from performance reviews, and

-- Conduct interviews once a year with team members and twice for new hires in their new-hire goal period.
+- Conduct interviews once a year with team members and twice with new hires in their new-hire goal period.

 1. When you come to work each day, what things do you look forward to?